TopBrussels/NanoAODTools/StandaloneExamples/README.md

 #### CH03
 Demonstrates the use of wrappers Object and Collection to group raw NanoAOD elements (for example, creating an iterable list of jets, and gaining functions for the four-momentum of a jet).
 Prints basic kinematic information for muons, electrons, and jets, and sums the four-momentum of them all to print out a pseudo-"event mass."

+#### CH04
+Demonstrates jet selection criteria, btagging, and plotting in 1D and 2D, with plots output to histogram file.
+Loads files from a txt list saved directly from Data Aggregation Service.

 ## Bigger Examples
 ```bash